silvinaroldan/visionOS_Resources/README.md

 # visionOS Resources

-This repository features valuable resources to facilitate learning SwiftUI for Vision Pro and includes a collection of visionOS samples I've created.
+This repository features resources to learn SwiftUI for Vision Pro and includes a collection of visionOS samples I've created.

 ## Table of Contents
 - [Samples](#samples)